EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Discussion

-As we mention in Section \ref{sec:intro}, there are two possible scenarios that explain physical origins of local EMPGs: the episodic and first star-formation scenario.
-In the episodic star formation scenario, EMPGs have intermittent star-formation histories, where stochastic metal poor gas accretions that occur repeatedly in cosmological timescale cause star formation and thus EMPGs have high sSFRs and low gas-phase metallicities.
-While in the first star-formation scenario, EMPGs are experiencing the first starburst with very metal-poor gas similar to the primordial gas.
+As mentioned in Section \ref{sec:intro}, there are two possible scenarios that explain the physical origins of local EMPGs: the episodic and first star-formation scenarios.
+In the episodic star formation scenario, EMPGs have intermittent star-formation histories, where stochastic accretion events of metal-poor gas occur repeatedly on cosmological timescales, causing star formation.
+As a result, EMPGs have high sSFRs and low gas-phase metallicities.
+In contrast, in the first star-formation scenario, EMPGs are experiencing their first starburst with very metal-poor gas similar to the primordial gas.

 We compare the CCF of our EMPG sample with that of the comparison sample, which is composed of galaxies with similar stellar masses to those of EMPGs but higher metallicities, and find no significant difference between the CCFs (Section \ref{sec:clustering}).
 In other words, even though EMPGs and galaxies in the comparison sample tend to reside in halos with similar mass, only EMPGs have the metal-poor gas.
 This is consistent with the episodic star-formation scenario: stochastic metal-poor gas accretions on metal-enriched galaxies result in low metallicities of EMPGs.
 On the other hand, for the first star-formation to occur in the current universe, star formation need to have been suppressed until now by, for example, the ultraviolet (UV) background radiation.
 However, whether the gas is evaporated by heating due to the UV background radiation is mainly determined by the halo mass and redshift \citep{Hoeft2006}.
 Therefore, it is theoretically unlikely that only some halos with the same masses have suppressed star formation until now.